 The primary function of the directors of Climbing Escalade Canada is to supervise the management of the business and affairs of the CEC.
-Management is responsible for the day-to-day conduct of the business of the CEC.
+CEC Staff is responsible for the day-to-day conduct of the business of the CEC.
 The fundamental objectives of the Board are to enhance and preserve long-term value for its members and the climbing community by leading, promoting and developing competition climbing in Canada and to ensure that the Corporation conducts business in an ethical and safe manner.

 Directors are elected yearly at the CEC Annual General Meeting, by the voting members of the CEC.

 You can contact the CEC Chair of the board at email@example.com

 - Vice-Chair: Jeff Taylor

 - Director: Joachim Stroink